 - GA-P55A-UD4P or GA-P55A-UD4 motherboard

-- Motherboard driver disk
+- ☑ Motherboard driver disk

-- ☑ User's Manual
+- ✓ User's Manual

-- Quick Installation Guide
+- ☑ Quick Installation Guide

-- ☑ One IDE cable
+- ✓ One IDE cable

-- ☑ Four SATA cables
+- ✓ Four SATA 3Gb/s cables

-- One 2-Way SLI bridge connector
+- 2-Way SLI bridge connector

-- ☑ I/O Shield
+- √ I/O Shield

+- ✓ One Bluetooth dongle 1

 - The box contents above are for reference only and the actual items shall depend on the product package you obtain.
-The box contents are subject to change without notice. - The motherboard image is for reference only.
+The box contents are subject to change without notice. - · The motherboard image is for reference only. - .
+To use the included Bluetooth dongle in Windows XP, make sure Windows Service Pack 2 (or later) has been installed.